top of page

 What is SA Smart?

-SA Smart is the Mayor's K-12 Smart City Challenge.
-Student teams in grades 6-12 will research a San Antonio-specific smart city problem and propose a strategy, product, or service as a solution.
+In the SA Smart Challenge, student teams in grades 6-12 research a San Antonio-specific smart city problem and propose a strategy, product, or service as a solution.

 What events happen in SA Smart?

 SA Smart starts with a fall Virtual Launch.
 Then teams prepare an idea, register, and join a required late January or early February Launch Clinic that includes professionals and mentors.
 Through March, teams work on their Research Pitch Deck.
 Finalists are selected, and in April and May, finalists get help from mentors.
-In late May, finalists deliver their pitch at Mayor's Cup Competition Day.
+In late May, finalists deliver their pitch at the SA Smart Finals.

 Who can participate in SA Smart?

-The competition is open to any 4-6 member San Antonio area team sponsored by a school or education service provider, for students in grades 6-12, with a teacher or responsible adult acting as their sponsor.
+The competition is open to any 4-6 member San Antonio-area team sponsored by a school or education provider, for students in grades 6-12, with a teacher or responsible adult acting as the team's sponsor.

 What will students do?